MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 ## Windows Server 2016

-Microsoft 365 Apps is supported on Windows Server 2016 only until October 2025.
+Microsoft 365 Apps is supported on Windows Server 2016 until October 2025.

 For recommendations on other client hosting solutions, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).